ossf/scorecard-action/README.md

 ![image](/images/actionconfirm.png)

 ### Troubleshooting
 If the run has failed, the most likely reason is an authentication failure.
 Confirm that the Personal Access Token is saved as an encrypted secret within the same repository (see [Authentication](#authentication)).
+If you install Scorecard on a repository owned by an organization that uses [SAML SSO](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/about-authentication-with-saml-single-sign-on) or if you see `403 Resource protected by organization SAML enforcement` in the logs, be sure to [enable SSO](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on) for your PAT token.

 If the PAT is saved as an encrypted secret and the run is still failing, confirm that you have not made any changes to the workflow yaml file that affected the syntax.
 Review the [workflow example](#workflow-example) and reset to the default values if necessary.